grails-file-uploader/grails-file-uploader/README.md

 ## ChangeLog

-### Version 2.4-RC2
+### Version 2.4-RC2, 2.4.1

 #### New Features

-1. Added temporary URL feature for Amazon S3 file uploader.
+1. Added temporary URL feature for Amazon S3 file uploader,
+2. Fixed deleting cloud files when not using production environment,
+3. Temporary directory made configurable instead hard coded value to use.
+(Use **grails.tempDirectory**),

 #### Database Changes